rupweb/rights-ai-text/README.md

 1. Choose your source file of pdf, jpg, gif, doc etc.
 2. Update the hard coded source file location.
 3. `gradle run --args="myDirectory"` and the text files will be produced in the "texts" sub-directory of the source directory + myDirectory.

+4. Concatenate text for AI by using:
+`gradlew runTextConcatenator -PcliArgs="ombudsman2/texts ombudsman2/ombudsman.txt"`